jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They were not gathering.
 They were not hunting.

 Many men with spears stand in lines.
 They are surrounding other giving trees.
+Smaller giving trees.

-Other men are pick fruit from the trees.
+Other men are picking fruit from the trees.

 Then a mother walks on soil.
-Her child is behind her with water.
+Her child is behind dropping water in soil.
 Another woman has a stick with something that looks like flint dragging on the land.
 In her basket are seeds.
-But she is not eating the seeds or grinding the seeds.
+But she is not eating the seeds.
+Not grinding the seeds.
 She holds the seeds in her hands above the soil.

 I hug my empty basket.